How To Stop Robocalls

 A new law was put into action as of 2020: the Telephone Robocall Abuse Criminal Enforcement and Deterrence, or TRACED Act for short.
 It is designed to protect mobile phone users from things such as robocalls and similar spam calls.
 It aims to give new rights to customers who register their numbers on the Do Not Call list.
 If your number is on the list, it officially becomes illegal for any robocall or service provider, except specific government-approved numbers, to call you without your consent.
 Otherwise, the company calling you is risking getting sued and paying for damages and fines to you and the government.

 While the law is good in theory, it still doesn’t make you immune to robocalls.
 Spam callers working illegally won’t know or won’t care if you're on the list.
-Plenty will continue to call regardless, because they assume potential profits will outweigh the risk of legal consequences.
+Plenty will continue to call regardless, because they assume potential profits will outweigh the risk of consequences.
 Once these companies suffer enough losses, we can expect the number of calls to go down.
-That’s why you should always use the opportunity to sue them.
+That’s why you should always use the opportunity to send demand letters to them.

-How to sue spam callers and get money out of them
+How to send demand letters to spam callers and get money out of them

 1. Your phone records